twbs/blog/src/_posts/2021/2021-02-10-bootstrap-5-beta-2.md

 Both pages now include a new Sass section, showing relevant snippets of our source code that are related to each set of utilities.
 We list all our available color variables, our theme color variables and maps, associated mixins and loops, and even where these utilities are generated in the utilities API.

-Expect these kind of documentation improvements to continue into our next release.
+Expect this kind of documentation improvements to continue into our next release.
 Follow along in the [draft pull request that adds Sass docs to all our components](https://github.com/twbs/bootstrap/pull/32747) on GitHub.

 ## JS updates